-Through the use of particular colour schemes and imagery; a sense of fun, positivity and nostalgia are portrayed within Geckor's compositions.
-These compositions play with techniques of geometric abstraction, distortion and transparency which can result in either abstract or subtly sophisticated original paintings.
-Within Geckor's earlier works, his 'spiralled eyes' were originally used to communicate the sense of being abstracted or bemused; this has now evolved into the signature detail of his imagery and characters.
+Through the use of particular colour schemes and imagery; a sense of fun, positivity, and nostalgia are portrayed within his work.
+These compositions play with techniques of geometric abstraction, distortion, transparency, and low poly style gradients, which result in either abstract or subtly sophisticated original paintings.
+Within Geckor's earlier works, his 'spiraled eyes' were originally used to communicate the sense of being abstracted or bemused; this has now evolved into the signature detail of his imagery and characters.

 Geckor's work has progressed into consistently razor-clean interpretations of original and renowned animated icons.
 His distinct imagery and style are an attempt to communicate